SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/LayoutContruction/Layout.md

 ## Layouts
 @cha_layout

+status: to be finished
+status: spellchecker

 In Spec2 layouts are represented by instances of layout classes.
 Such layout classes encode different positioning of elements such as box, paned, or grid layouts.
-This chapter presents the existing layouts, their definition and how layouts can be reused when a presenter reuses other presenters.
+This chapter presents the existing layouts, their definition, and how layouts can be reused when a presenter reuses other presenters.

 ### Basic principle reminder

 Spec expects to get layouts objects, instances of the layout classes, associated with a presenter.
-Each presenter should describe the positioning of its sub presenters.
+Each presenter should describe the positioning of its sub-presenters.

 Contrary to Spec1.0 where layouts were only defined at the class level, in Spec2.0 to define the layout of a presenter you can: